 Try handling your hermit crabs and encouraging them to eat from your hand.
 Apply a liquid food to your finger or leave the snack in the palm of your hand.

 Only do this if your hermit crabs trust you and accept handling.
-If your hermit crabs are already stressed, this will aggravate the issue further.
-Pinching is likely to follow.
+If your hermit crabs are already stressed, this will aggravate the issue further, leading to pinching.

 My Hermit Crab is Not Drinking

-If your hermit crab is suddenly avoiding water, ensure that you didn’t provide tap water.
-This is toxic to hermit crabs due to the presence of chlorine and copper.
+If your hermit crab suddenly avoids water, ensure you didn’t provide tap water.
+This is toxic to hermit crabs due to chlorine and copper.

 Hermit crabs like tepid water.
-On a hot day, you may want to put ice cubes in drinking water to prevent overheating, but they’ll dislike this experience.
+You may consider putting ice cubes in drinking water on a hot day to prevent overheating, but they’ll dislike this experience.
 Their body temperature may drop to uncomfortable levels.

-Ensure that your hermit crabs can still get in out of their water supply.
-Some hermit crabs drink by scooping water into the mouth using the claws.
-More commonly, they climb inside the water and submerge completely.
+Ensure that your hermit crabs can still get out of their water supply.
+Some hermit crabs drink by scooping water into their mouth using their claws, while others submerge in water.

 Hermit crabs cannot hold their breath indefinitely.
 Left in water without a means of escape, hermit crabs will drown.
 They need ropes or ramps to get in and out of a water source.
 If the hermit crabs no longer trust these entry and exit points, they may avoid water altogether.